Thousands protest in Germany against coal mine expansion

 The operation to evict climate activists holed up in the village kicked off on Wednesday morning.
 In the first three days of the operation, police said that about 470 people had left the site, 320 of them voluntarily.

 They said on Friday afternoon that there were no longer any activists in the remaining buildings or on their roofs.
-German news agency dpa reported that they said Saturday they still had to tackle 15 “structures” such as tree houses and were trying to get into a tunnel in which two people were believed to be holed up.
+They said Saturday they still had to tackle 15 “structures” such as tree houses and were trying to get into a tunnel in which two people were believed to be holed up, dpa reported.
 Work to demolish buildings was already underway.

 Luetzerath has become a cause celebre for critics of Germany’s climate efforts.